FatemaAlhameli/Intro-to-IM-/Midterm Project/Documentation 1.md

 let cells = [];
 function setup() {
   createCanvas(400, 400);
+  // Size of cells
   cols = floor(width / size);
   rows = floor(height / size);
   frameRate(5);

-  for (let i = 0; i < cols; i++) {
+  //Loops to create all the cells in the rows and columns and store in an array for (let i = 0; i < cols; i++) {
     for (let j = 0; j < rows; j++) {
       let cell = new Cell(j, i);